grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 1. Login with admin credentials when the Grafana sign-in page appears.

-1. Navigate to UI -> Administration -> Plugins
+1. Navigate to **Administration > Plugins**.

-1. Search for the above plugins and they should be marked as installed.
+The plugins you specified should be marked as installed.

 ## Troubleshooting